msynk/BlazorFullCalendar/README.md

 - **5 View Modes**: Day, Week, Month, Year, and Agenda views with smooth transitions
 - **Event Management**: Create, edit, and delete events with a polished dialog and form validation
+- **External Save (`OnSave`)**: Keep the built-in add/edit dialog but delegate persistence to your own code — the component won't mutate its internal list, so you stay in full control of the data flow
+- **Custom Add/Edit UI (`OnAddOrEditClick`)**: Suppress the built-in dialog entirely and receive a draft or cloned event so you can show your own creation/editing experience
 - **Culture-Aware Date-Time Picker**: Built-in dropdown date-time picker in add/edit dialogs (no browser-native `datetime-local`) with culture calendar rendering support (including `fa-IR`)
 - **Drag & Drop**: Move events between time slots and dates with native HTML5 drag-and-drop
 - **Resize**: Drag the top or bottom handle of any day/week event block to adjust its start or end time